espressif/esp-usb/host/class/uvc/usb_host_uvc_2/README.md

 ### Usage

 Following sequence diagram represents public API usage of the UVC driver.
 New frames are passed to user in a callback.
-This design offer flexible interface upon which more complex frame processing components can be built.
+This design offers flexible interface upon which more complex frame processing components can be built.

 ![UVC public API](docs/uvc_public_api.png)